Benzyl isothiocyanate

 Benzyl isothiocyanate (BITC) is an isothiocyanate found in plants of the mustard family.

 Occurrence

 It can be found in Alliaria petiolata, pilu oil, and papaya seeds where it is the main product of the glucotropaeolin breakdown by the enzyme myrosinase.

 Activity

 Benzyl isothiocyanate, and other isothiocyanates in general, were found to be protective against pancreatic carcinogenesis in vitro via expression of the p21/WAF1 gene.
-A recent published study showed its restraining impact on obesity, fatty liver, and insulin resistance in diet-induced obesity mouse model.
+One published study showed its restraining impact on obesity, fatty-liver, and insulin resistance in diet-induced obesity mouse models.